Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 # Setup and orientation

 If you're on this page, you should already have a hacking lab and preferably have read [my post on the matter](/technical guidance/labs & hacking/building-a-lab/).
-You should know what a VM is and how to import it, as well as some basics around how the internet works, programming and the other topics covered in the [Now What?(link_lab_post) section of my lab post; if you don't know this, don't start this yet.
+You should know what a VM is and how to import it, as well as some basics around how the internet works, programming and the other topics covered in my lab post; if you don't know this, that post is a good place to start!

 # Discovery & Importing